- Deprecated hooks

 NOTE: FID has following format: 0x0ABBCDDD, where A is object type, BB - animation code (always 0 in this case), C - weapon code, DDD - FRM index in LST file.

-int arg1 - the vanilla fid calculated by the engine according to critter base FID and armor/weapon being used int ret1 - overrides the calculated FID with provided value
+int arg1 - the vanilla FID calculated by the engine according to critter base FID and armor/weapon being used int arg2 - the modified FID calculated by the internal sfall code (like Hero Appearance Mod) int ret1 - overrides the calculated FID with provided value

 Runs after Fallout has decided if an attack will hit or miss.